alekln/search-app-yii2/README.md

 8.3) Restart apache and open http://app.localhost on your host
 9) once server opens http://app.localhost successfully, open http://app.localhost/requirements.php and check that all requirements for the framework proper work are full filled
 10) go to root catalog, open .htaccess and remove all the commented blocks under "&lt;IfModule mod_rewrite.c &gt;" section
+11) then open command prompt and execute command "php yii migrate", and choose "Yes".
+12) Your app is ready.